 - Downer Ending: Kim Chul decided not to go through with his suicide, and only wanted to scare them to be accepted back to school.
 But Jong-suk pushed him off with Kyung-min as a witness.
 Kyung-min's business ended in failure and went with a Murder-Suicide from the guilt after all these years to the present.
 Finally Jong-suk is left to a sobbing mess.

-- Evil vs. Evil: Kyung-min, Kim Chul and Jong-suk are hardly better than the bullies, no matter how much you may empathize with them for the bullying they get (or Kim Chul for fighting back the bullies only to be mislabeled as a bully himself), since they slaughter an innocent cat just to make themselves "stronger".
+- Evil Versus Evil: Kyung-min, Kim Chul and Jong-suk are hardly better than the bullies, no matter how much you may empathize with them for the bullying they get (or Kim Chul for fighting back the bullies only to be mislabeled as a bully himself), since they slaughter an innocent cat just to make themselves "stronger".

 - Fat Bastard: Gang Min looks chubby but is most antagonistic to Jong-suk and Kyung-min.